hernandezj1/hpced/README.md

 # Welcome to the RCC's HPC Driver's Ed course.

   By following these modules you will gain a better understanding of how High Performance Computing can help your research and instruction at Florida State University.

----

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----
-### Goals

-  This 1 hour collection of videos and written resources will communicate the following learning goals:

-   - hahaha
-   - jajajajaj
-   - hehehehehe
-   - jejejejeje

-### Structure

-### Additional Resources
+The information inn this course is baseed on the Research Computing Center's documentation which can be found here <a href="https://docs.rcc.fsu.edu/">Docs</a>